khanzil/EINV2/README.md

 My implementation of EINV2 with modification to run on Kaggle Notebook.
-Original Source code coude be found at https://github.com/yinkalario/EIN-SELD
+Original Source code could be found at https://github.com/yinkalario/EIN-SELD

 # Modification:
 Adding